Skip to content

 lastname string The identity's last name.
 This is the same as the first-level attribute lastName. attributes.lastname:kim

 startDate date The date the identity started at your company in ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. attributes.startDate:2018-08-16T18\:29\:02Z
+If you want to include the time in your search query, escape the : characters using a \. attributes.startDate:2018-08-16T18\:29\:02Z

 endDate date The date the identity's employment at your company ended in ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. attributes.endDate:2018-08-16T18\:29\:02Z
+If you want to include the time in your search query, escape the : characters using a \. attributes.endDate:2018-08-16T18\:29\:02Z

 personalEmail string The identity's alternate email address. attributes.personalEmail:samantha.dobbs@gmail.com